0x1-company/engineering.0x1.company/docs/technical-knowledge.md

 OGP images are:
 - Stored at `/ogps/[article-entry-name].png` path
+- Standard OGP image size of 1200 × 630 pixels (aspect ratio of 1.9:1)
-- Displayed as featured images in article cards
+- Displayed as featured images in article cards with preserved aspect ratio
-- Styled with responsive design (full-width, fixed height with object-cover)
+- Styled with responsive design using aspect-ratio CSS and absolute positioning
 - Used to improve visual hierarchy and engagement in article listings
 - Include author information from the article's frontmatter